openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/using_interoperability_lib_multithread.md

     export declare function addNumberAsync(a: number, b: number, callback: (result: number) => void): void;
     ```

-3. ArkTS invokes the Cangjie function:
+3. ArkTS calls the Cangjie function:

     ```typescript
-    // Import Cangjie dynamic library, whose name matches the Cangjie package name and must be consistent with the package name containing the interoperability interfaces import { addNumberAsync } from "libohos_app_cangjie_entry.so";
+    // Import Cangjie dynamic library, whose name should match the Cangjie package name and be consistent with the package containing interoperability interfaces import { addNumberAsync } from "libohos_app_cangjie_entry.so";

-    // Invoke Cangjie function
+    // Call Cangjie function
     addNumberAsync(1, 2, (result) => {
         console.log("1 + 2 = " + result);
     });
     ```

-ArkTS includes Promise, which encapsulates the callback mechanism.
-When combined with async/await syntax, it transforms the callback mechanism into synchronous invocation.
-For the previous use case, here's how to define and access the interface using Promise:
+ArkTS supports Promise, which encapsulates the callback mechanism.
+Combined with async/await syntax, it transforms callback mechanisms into synchronous invocation forms.
+For the previous example, we can define and access interfaces using Promise:

 1. Define the Cangjie function: